ieeencstate/resumebook/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# North Carolina State University IEEE Resume Book

+This Web Application is designed to connect our NCSU IEEE members with our gracious corporate sponsors.
+A student will be able to create a profile and upload their resume so prospective employers can view it.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Database: SQLite3

+* Deployed temporarily on 152.7.98.243:8080

 * ...